sogeuni/contents/abs/beyond-the-basic/internal-variables.md

 $LC_COLLATE

-Often set in the [[sample-bashrc|.bashrc]] or /etc/profile files, this variable controls collation order in filename expansion and pattern matching.
+Often set in the [[sample-bashrc-and-bash-profile-files|.bashrc]] or /etc/profile files, this variable controls collation order in filename expansion and pattern matching.
 If mishandled, LC_COLLATE can cause unexpected results in [[globbing|filename globbing]].

 > [!note]
 > As of version 2.05 of Bash, filename globbing no longer distinguishes between lowercase and uppercase letters in a character range between brackets.
 For example, **ls [A-M]*** would match both File1.txt and file1.txt.
 To revert to the customary behavior of bracket matching, set LC_COLLATE to C by an **export LC_COLLATE=C** in /etc/profile and/or ~/.bashrc.